page-loading-spinner

 On this trip I also had a chance to deliver the Crash Course to an audience in Shenzhen.
 So we can now say The Crash Course has been heard on the Chinese mainland!
 A big thanks to Peak Prosperity member Peter for arranging the venue and being my gracious host for the trip over and back.

-Related to all this, I'd like to take a moment to sincerely thank each and every one of you who have supported Peak Prosperity's work with your time, attention and subscriptions.
+Related to all this, I'd like to take a moment to sincerely thank each and every one of you who have supported Peak Prosperity's

 The rest is exclusive content for members